 So, you have back pain.
 Is an adjustable bed the right solution for you?
 Adjustable beds have a variety of heights and settings in order to help the user sleep better, and they’re not just handy for watching tv before going to sleep!

 They help by changing the angle your body is at according to your personal preference, so they can alleviate back or neck pain caused by sleeping on an uncomfortable mattress or in a bad position.
+Read our reviews of the best adjustable bases here.

 How Do You Use an Adjustable Bed for Back Pain?